 Synthesis of Evidence for Autism Early Intervention Approaches

-In May 2020, the National Disability Insurance Agency (NDIA) commissioned the Autism Cooperative Research Centre (CRC) to independently review evidence for the five main therapeutic (i.e. non-pharmacologic) intervention approaches for children up to age 12 on the autism spectrum.
-The Review will help to answer questions regarding the effects of these interventions on outcomes for children and their parents and caregivers.
+In May 2020, the National Disability Insurance Agency (NDIA) commissioned the Autism Cooperative Research Centre (CRC) to independently review evidence for the main therapeutic (i.e. non-pharmacologic) intervention approaches for children up to age 12 on the autism spectrum.
+The review will help to answer questions regarding the effects of these interventions on outcomes for children and their parents and caregivers.